maxguru/router-rebooter/README.md

 ### Configuring Ping Behavior

 You can customize how the script checks internet connectivity:

+**Ping Hosts (`ping_hosts`):**
+- Comma-separated list of hosts to ping for connectivity checks
+- Default: `8.8.8.8, 1.1.1.1, 208.67.222.222, 9.9.9.9`
+  - 8.8.8.8 - Google Public DNS
+  - 1.1.1.1 - Cloudflare DNS
+  - 208.67.222.222 - OpenDNS
+  - 9.9.9.9 - Quad9 DNS
+- Each ping attempt randomly selects one host from the list
+- Multiple hosts provide redundancy if one target goes down temporarily
+- Prevents false positives from single target failures

 **Ping Timeout (`ping_timeout`):**
 - How long to wait for each ping response (in seconds)